Transphobia: Sexual violence

 In 2009, researcher Rebecca L. Stotzer published an article in Aggression and Violent Behavior that compiled information from numerous studies reporting violence against transgender people, describing it as "shockingly common" and noting that transgender people have a high risk of experiencing sexual violence throughout their lifetimes, and while reported rates vary considerably among studies for methodological and other reasons, the most common finding is that around 50% of transgender people have been sexually assaulted.

 A meta-analysis on the rates of intimate partner violence found that transgender individuals are 66% more likely to experience violence of some kind from an intimate partner than cisgender subjects, and more than twice as likely to experience both sexual and physical intimate partner violence than their cisgender peers.

 Physical violence

 Perpetrators of physical violence against transgender people are reported to have been influenced by negative attitudes against transgender people, many of whom do not report their assault to the police.
 In the United States, the available homicide data suggests that transgender people are murdered at a lower rate than cisgender people.
 However, young Black and Latina trans women appear to be at greater risk of homicide than their cisgender peers.

-Misgendering

-Bus with transphobic message promoted by the right-wing organization HazteOir.
-Top text in Spanish translates to "Boys have a penis.
-Girls have a vulva.
-Don't let them deceive you.
-If you're born a man, you are a man.
-If you're a woman, you'll keep being one."

-Misgendering is the act of labelling or referring to others with a gender that does not match their gender identity.
-Misgendering can be deliberate or accidental; common examples of misgendering a person are using the wrong pronouns to describe someone, calling a person "ma'am" or "sir" in contradiction to the person's gender identity, using a person's previous, pre-transition name for them in place of their current name ("deadnaming"), or insisting that a person must adhere to the norms of their sex assigned at birth rather than the ones that align with their gender identity; for example, using a bathroom designated for males even though the person identifies as female.

-The experience of being misgendered is common for all transgender people before they transition, and for many afterwards as well.
-Transgender people are regularly misgendered by doctors, police, media, and peers, experiences that have been described as "mortifying", cruel, and "only making our lives harder".
-A 2018 study of 129 transgender and other gender-expansive youth published in the Journal of Adolescent Health, found that "for each additional social context in which a youth's chosen name was used, there was a statistically significant decrease in depressive symptoms, suicidal ideation, and suicidal behaviors," though the study was "correlational so causality cannot be assumed, and the sample size was small."
-Deliberately misgendering a transgender person is considered extremely offensive by transgender individuals.